gvwilson/sdxjs/data-table/index.md

    alt='Packing objects for storage' cap='Storing object values as bits with lookup information.' %}

-To store a column-major table, we will fill an `ArrayBuffer` with:
+To store a column-major table we will fill an `ArrayBuffer` with:

 1. Two integers that hold the table's size (number of rows and number of columns).